bhankee/Meteor-React-Home-App/README.md

 ### MeteorJS - Used to have the front end talk to the back end using HTTP requests and responses.

 ### MongoDB - Used to store data that the user inputs.
-Each user has there own data that they can add or delete.
+Each user has their own data that they can add or delete.

 ## Extra